ramda/ramda/README.md

 What's Different?
 -----------------

-While Ramda includes all of the favorite list-manipulation functions you expect, e.g. map, filter, reduce, find, and so forth, Ramda is also significantly different from libraries like _Underscore_ and _Lo-Dash_.
+While Ramda includes all of the favorite list-manipulation functions you expect, e.g. `map`, `filter`, `reduce`, `find`, and so forth, Ramda is also significantly different from libraries like _Underscore_ and _Lo-Dash_.

 The primary distinguishing features of Ramda are: